HenrySchall/Panel_Data/README.md

                                        Legend: b/se/t
 ```

+Variable legend:
+- ui -> ai
+- eit -> uit
+- sigma_u -> standard deviation of the fixed effect (ai)
+- sigma_e -> standard deviation of the endosyncratic component (uit)
+- rho -> intraclass correlation of the error v (compound) or due to ai.
+- r2_o -> square of the correlation coefficient between observed and adjusted values ​​(ignoring ai) for variability in both dimensions.
+- r2_b -> square of the correlation coefficient between observed and adjusted values ​​(ignoring ai) for between-group variability.
+- r2_w -> square of the correlation coefficient between observed and adjusted values ​​(ignoring ai) for within-group variability.
+- theta -> lambda

-** However, how do you know which model is most suitable, for specific database?
+**However, how do you know which model is most suitable, for specific database?
 In the literature, it is suggested to use statistical tests to determine the best model, following the order proposed below:**

 #### Test Breusch and Pagan Lagrangian multiplier test for random effects